manofgod747/The-Fundamental-Principles-of-Law/README.md

 Man has the right to live free from coercion.

 ### Equality
-Everyone is equal under the rule of law.
+Everyone is equal in face of the law.
 Law does not define special groups or interests.

 ### Minimality
 Text lends to infinite interpretation, therefore law must be minimal to avoid misunderstandings.